ReyderData/python_projects/README.md

 At the moment, the separator and encoding are a comma and latin as default, can update to pass them as arguments to the function.

+* excel_to_csv_params.py

+  Updated the previous version to further customization of the converter.
+  Now it is possible to choose between a few separators and encodings, after that you select the desired folder as in the other program